 - endoscopy procedures

-Damaged lung tissue can also cause lung collapse.
+Damaged lung tissue can also cause a collapse of the lung.
 Damaged tissue isn’t as strong as healthy tissue, so it collapses more easily.
-This damage can be a result of inflammatory or traumatic lung disease, but it can also be caused by: and
+This damage can be a result of lung diseases and infections, including:

 - lung cancer

-- cystic fibrosis (hereditary condition with buildup of thick mucus in lungs and other organs)
+- cystic fibrosis, which is a hereditary condition caused by a buildup of thick mucus in the lungs and other organs

-When pneumothorax first occurs, you may feel a sharp pain in your chest that gets worse if you cough.
+When a collapse of the lung first occurs, you may feel a sharp pain in your chest that gets worse when you cough.
 You may also have difficulty breathing or shortness of breath.
-These symptoms can cause mild discomfort in some patients and are often confused with the symptoms of a chest cold or bronchitis.

 - a tight feeling in the chest